Legacy25/legacy25.github.io/_posts/2015-09-22-designing-a-sql-evaluator-intorduction.md

 SQL, or Structured Query Language, is a <i>declarative</i> language.
 This means that the analyst using SQL to run queries on structured data specifies <i>what</i> data is required, rather than <i>how</i> to get that data.
 This not only makes the job of the analyst much easier, but also gives the evaluator a lot of leeway in deciding how best to go about answering that query.

 For example, let's say we have a database of information about cars and manufacturers that participate in a racing championship.
-There are four tables, with schemas as listed below -
+There are five tables, with schemas as listed below -

 ```
 Cars [ CID | Model | Manufacturer | Year | Power | Torque | Price ]